 Freedom to Say NO

 This author considers the freedom-to-say-no as the primary freedom that a person should have.
 This is very important and it extends to a variety of areas.
 This relates to one’s freedom to take a stand on issues related to oneself and others.
 There would be times when a woman is forced to comply to the decisions made by elders or family.
 Be it related to the colour of a dress or the model of a mobile phone, personal preferences matter.
 If what is suggested by ‘others’ is obviously against your tastes and sensitivities, you must say no. In more sensitive issues like marriage, education, and health these decisions may have far-reaching consequences.
 Therefore, the freedom-to-say-no is very important.

 Imagine a situation where you said yes to a marriage which you didn’t like!
 Why should you spend your entire life with someone you don’t like?
 Similarly, in choosing your career you might want to keep your individuality.
 Similar is the case of health issues.
 Never say yes to cosmetic surgeries for someone’s else’s sake.
 It is you who live in your body.
 Others may have opinions which you might consider.
 But you make the decision.
 Always have the freedom-to-say-no.

 Freedom to Be Yourself

 This might sound a little odd, but when you think about it, there is some logic in it.
 Do women compulsorily have to be part of the rat race we see today?
 Get a job and slog in corporate sector, be important and make important decisions?
 One must have the freedom to be oneself.
 If a woman decides to care for her family are remain at home, is that an exercise of her freedom?
 Yes, it is!
-Considering the fact that managing family is a full time job, the decision to be at home caring for children is part of freedom.
-If a woman doesn’t want to be out there working hard and at the same time being a home maker, it is her choice.
-There is nothing wrong about it.
+Considering the fact that managing family is a full-time job, the decision to be at home caring for children is part of freedom.
+If a woman doesn’t want to be out there working hard and at the same time being a homemaker, it is her choice.
+There is nothing wrong with it.